Chanthaburi province: Symbols

 The provincial seal shows the moon surrounded by an aura.
 Inside the moon disc is a rabbit, as in Thai folklore the dark areas on the moon (maria) form the shape of a rabbit.
 The seal symbolizes the peace and tranquility of the province.
 The moon also refers to the meaning of the province, "City of Moon", from Chantha- (จันท-, lit. 'moon') and buri (บุรี, lit. 'city').

 The flag of the province also shows the seal in the middle, a white rabbit on a yellow moon disc, on a blue disc.
 The background of the flag is red, with the name of province in yellow written below the seal.

 The provincial tree is Diospyros decandra.
 The provincial flower is an orchid (Dendrobium friedericksianum).
-The brackish water fish flagfin prawn goby (Mahidolia mystacina) is the provincial fish.
+The brackish fish flagfin prawn goby (Mahidolia mystacina) is the provincial aquatic animal, what with Chanthaburi is the type locality.

-The provincial slogan is "Magnificent waterfalls, fruit city, good breeding peppercorns, loads of gems, Chanthabun mat, fertile nature, gathering place of King Taksin the Great's Liberation Army".
+The provincial slogan is "Renowned waterfalls.
+Town of fruit.
+Good pepper.
+Bountiful jewels.
+Chanthaboon Mats.
+Rich in nature.
+King Taksin the Great reunited the people and reclaimed our independence at Chanthaburi".